mdn/content/files/en-us/web/http/connection_management_in_http_1.x/index.md

 A persistent connection is one which remains open for a period of time, and can be reused for several requests, saving the need for a new TCP handshake, and utilizing TCP's performance enhancing capabilities.
 This connection will not stay open forever: idle connections are closed after some time (a server may use the {{HTTPHeader("Keep-Alive")}} header to specify a minimum time the connection should be kept open).

-Persistent connections also have drawbacks; even when idling they consume server resources, and under heavy load, {{glossary("DoS attack", "DoS attacks")}} can be conducted.
+Persistent connections also have drawbacks; even when idling they consume server resources, and under heavy load, {{Glossary("Denial of Service", "DoS attacks")}} can be conducted.
 In such cases, using non-persistent connections, which are closed as soon as they are idle, can provide better performance.

 HTTP/1.0 connections are not persistent by default.
 Setting {{HTTPHeader("Connection")}} to anything other than `close`, usually `retry-after`, will make them persistent.